Cluster structures on braid varieties: Non simply-laced cases

 Suppose that at a trivalent vertex $\bar{v}$, we have that $\g_{v}$ has weight $c$ along the left vertex and $\g_{v'}$ has weight $c'$ along the right vertex.
 Then

 so that again we have $\sharp_{\bar{v}}(\g_{v'}^{\vee} \cdot \g_v) = -\sharp_{\bar{v}}(\g_{v} \cdot \g_{v'}^{\vee})$

-Finally, it is easy to verify that the constant $c$ required by Definition \ref{def: langlands} can be taken to be the square ratio between the length of a long root and that of a short root, so $c = 2$ in types $BC$ and $F_4$, and $c = 3$ in type $G_2$.
+Finally, it is directly verified that the constant $c$ required by Definition \ref{def: langlands} can be taken to be the square ratio between the length of a long root and that of a short root, so $c = 2$ in types $BC$ and $F_4$, and $c = 3$ in type $G_2$.

 \end{proof}

 Section \ref{sec:Poisson} below shows that braid varieties admit a cluster Poisson structure.
 Moreover, under the conditions of Lemma~\ref{lem: X structure} and the existence of a cluster DT-transformation, proven in Section \ref{sec:Poisson}, we can conclude that the braid varieties $X(\beta)$ and $X^\vee(\beta)$ are cluster dual.